Jabelpeeps/Sentries/README.md

-# Sentry
+# Sentries
 [![Build Status](http://jabelpeeps.org/jenkins/buildStatus/icon?job=Sentries)](http://jabelpeeps.org/jenkins/job/Sentries)

-Citizens2 Town Sentry Character
+Citizens2 Sentry, Bodyguard, and Fighting Trait.

 This is my own near-total re-write of the Sentry codebase, with a focus on updating & re-working it to improve performance, while maintaining it's current features.